 According to the Kenya Vision 2030, infrastructure sector is one of the foundations of the pillars expected to provide cost effective world class facilities and services.
 To achieve this, several factors have to be put into consideration in order to start the process.
-Unfortunately as the public we are not so aware of what needs are to be met before the process of demolition of property near the areas where the roads are to be constructed.
+Unfortunately, the public is not well aware of what needs to be met before the process of demolition of property near areas where roads are to be constructed.

 Normally, evictions happen when people fail to pay rent or loans, or when they have illegitimately occupied land that is public or private or as a result of land ownership disputes.
 In this case, the most visible cases of forceful evictions happen when the government reclaims land for public use like road construction.

 Eviction has been a common problem not just in Nairobi but in other counties as well.
 Kibera mass eviction, the most recent is still new in the minds of Kenyans as it was all over the media late last month.
 The Ngong -Kibera-KunguKarumba-Lang’ata Link Road that has been under construction since 2016 was the reason for the demolition of the ‘illegal’ structures along the bypass.
 The residents with ‘illegal’ structures were given a 14day ultimatum to vacate by the National Building Inspectorate.
 It is interesting though that the slum locals had initially filed two cases, challenging the expected demolition of their homes and displacement, but the case was thrown away thus giving a leeway for the construction of the Ngong-Lang’ata road.